Plus500 – Review Introduction

 As a whole, the brand proves its financial stability through its listing on the London Stock Exchange.
 It also builds credibility by sponsoring professional sports teams such as Club Atletico de Madrid, Atalanta, and Legia Warsaw.

 Traders in 50+ countries rely on this platform, and it’s not hard to see why.
-Here are some reasons why the broker is a favorite among many investors:
+Here are some reasons why the broker is a favourite among many investors:

 - It gives access to CFD trading in major cryptocurrencies and tons of other instruments (gold, options, EFTs, etc.).